adambiltcliffe/codex/readme.md

 Arrival triggers (with up to one target)
 Choice of order when adding triggers to queue "Healing" keyword
-Passive effects on units that modify their own stats Frenzy
+Passive effects on units that modify their own/others' stats Frenzy
+Patrol zone

+# Write tests for:

+Nimble fencer not buffing opponent's units
+Grounded Guide not buffing opponent's units

 # Game features not implemented: